 After you have received feedback on your application from the Career Development team, you are ready to send your application.
 After employers review your application, they will tell you whether you have been selected for an interview or not.

-Tip: even if you are not selected for an interview, still thank the employer for considering your application – it shows your level of professionalism.
+Tip: Even if you are not selected for an interview, still thank the employer for considering your application – it shows your level of professionalism.

 6. After You Apply

 If you are hired for an intern position, the employer will go over the job responsibilities and expectations with you.
-You will also attend an in-depth on-boarding webinar, complete check-ins, and work on reflective activities with the Internships Coordinator to ensure your experience is as fulfilling as you want it to be.
+You will also attend an in-depth on-boarding webinar, complete check-ins, and work on reflective activities with STU's Internships Coordinator to ensure your experience is as fulfilling as you want it to be.

 You may have the flexibility to work remotely.
 Working from home can be both a challenging and rewarding process, but the Experiential Learning Office has created a resource guide to help you succeed: Working from Home: A Guide for STU Interns

 “This internship is going to be incredibly beneficial for me moving forward.
 The hands-on work is amazing because you’re learning while you’re experiencing it.”